Mapping Regional Disparities in Discounted Grocery Products: Discussion

 \section{Discussion}

 Human interactions with food systems generate system-wide challenges \cite{schneider_state_2023}, creating complex feedback loops between dietary behaviors, environmental impacts, and social outcomes that reinforce one another \cite{filimonau_exploratory_2017,huang_food_2021,wang_food_2025,anshassi_improving_2025,macdiarmid_food_2022}.
-Our analysis reveals regional differences in the on sale near-expiry products across Denmark, demonstrating that spatial context shapes both the composition and intensity of near-expiry product offerings \cite{lengyel_role_2020}.
+Our analysis reveals regional differences in the near-expiry discounted products across Denmark, demonstrating that spatial context shapes both the composition and intensity of near-expiry product offerings \cite{lengyel_role_2020}.
 The bipartite approach identifies three distinct retail communities -- Countryside, Metropolitan Areas, and Capital Region -- each exhibiting unique profiles in meat, dairy, convenience, nutritional, and environmental product assortments \cite{saracco_inferring_2017,cimini_statistical_2019}.
 Our findings highlight the need for food waste reduction strategies that are sensitive to local retail dynamics \cite{seto_hidden_2016}, as neglecting such spatial differences may reinforce supply chain inefficiencies and amplify environmental burdens.
+While general interventions, such as the phasing out of quantity discounts, have been effective in Denmark, our results suggest that further reductions could arise from regionally differentiated policies -- for example, targeting single-household packaging sizes in capital regions to reduce convenience food waste, while focusing on cold-chain inventory optimization for meat products in rural areas \cite{halloran_addressing_2014}.

 Our work comes with limitations.
 First, our study relies on 153 days of data from a single retail chain in Denmark, which may not capture the full spectrum of retail behaviors across all supermarket formats.
 Recognizing the temporal limitation, we have performed the same analysis removing days from the dataset to ensure the robustness of our main results (See Supplementary Materials, Section 3).
 Second, our approach relies on promotional frequency.
 As discussed above, this is a composite proxy that integrates multiple underlying drivers, including demand forecasting accuracy, inventory management efficiency, supply chain dynamics, and consumer behavioral patterns -- rather than direct measures of spoilage or waste quantities, limiting our ability to disentangle the precise contribution of each factor.
 Third, the mapping of products to Nutri-Score and Environmental scores covers only a subset of items (see Methods), potentially introducing biases in the assessment of nutritional and environmental profiles across regions.